cultureandempire/cultureandempire.github.io/cande.md

 ## Living on the Edge

 To build truly secure communities, we must address all three of these weak points.
 It's not sufficient to improve our encryption to create a more robust Deep Web.
 Rather, we need a radical rethink of how we build digital communities in the first place.
-We need a new kind of Web, which I'll call the "Edge Web", that is resistant to all threats except targeted attacks.
+We need a new kind of Internet, which I'll call the "Edge Net," that is resistant to all threats except targeted attacks.

-Targeted attacks are costly, so the goal of the Edge Web is to make it unbearably expensive to spy on us, and extremely cheap to guard against this, in other words to reverse the current balance of power where it's extremely cheap to spy on us, and unbearably expensive to guard against it.
+Targeted attacks are costly, so the goal of the Edge Net is to make it unbearably expensive to spy on us, and extremely cheap to guard against this, in other words to reverse the current balance of power where it's extremely cheap to spy on us, and unbearably expensive to guard against it.

-The Edge Web exists without any centralized infrastructure and is essentially invisible to the spy state unless it makes a great effort.
+The Edge Net exists without any centralized infrastructure and is essentially invisible to the spy state unless it makes a great effort.
 Since we cannot trust ISPs with our metadata, we cannot trust the [last mile of the Internet](https://en.wikipedia.org/wiki/Last_mile).
 So no 3G or 4G, no ADSL at home or the office, not even dial up modems, for anything that has to be secure.
 Similarly, since any centralized service is a single point of failure, we cannot trust a web based on centralized services.

-Instead of centralized services that we access over commercial broadband, the Edge Web builds on two alternative technologies, which though not new, have been difficult to exploit until recently:
+Instead of centralized services that we access over commercial broadband, the Edge Net builds on two alternative technologies, which though not new, have been difficult to exploit until recently:

 * True peer-to-peer connections that cannot easily be monitored.
 * Distributed services that cannot easily be monitored or broken.

-The Edge Web is not an original idea.
+The Edge Net is not an original idea.
 People have been trying to build decentralized "mesh networks" for a long time.
 In the past, building a mesh network was technically hard, since it depended on specialized WiFi hardware and firmware.
 Some did build these, on a small scale, and there is even [an official WiFi protocol for mesh](http://en.wikipedia.org/wiki/IEEE_802.11s) since in 2011.
 However, off-the-shelf WiFi equipment does not support mesh without modification, so the technology is out of reach for ordinary people.

 However the vision of large-scale mesh networks running on off-the-shelf hardware and software is becoming more realistic, thanks to the same technology that brought the Internet to Africa, namely smartphones.
 Smartphones have rewritten the old rules about what is possible on the edge of the Internet.
 They potentially take the Internet back to its roots, before the web.
-This sounds retrograde, yet to build the Edge Web we have to undo the whole concept of a heavily-centralized Web and reconstruct our communications around a very different animal.
+This sounds retrograde, yet to build the Edge Net we have to undo the whole concept of a heavily-centralized Web and reconstruct our communications around a very different animal.

-We need a "fabric", that is, a decentralized network of computers that can talk to each other without that vulnerable dependence on broadband connections.
+We need a "fabric," that is, a decentralized network of computers that can talk to each other without that vulnerable dependence on broadband connections.
 I'm going to explain how to create a fabric that can stretch at least across cities, and possibly across the globe.
 Then, we need applications that can use that fabric to create new social networks.
 One step at a time; this is a delicate story.
 Let's start with the fabric.

 ### The Invisible Fabric

 Once upon a time, the Internet was a worldwide network of servers, mostly in universities, and all more or less equal.
-If you wanted to run an application like email, or gopher, or FTP, you would log onto a server and work there, in a "terminal window".
+If you wanted to run an application like email, or gopher, or FTP, you would log onto a server and work there, in a "terminal window."
 There were some powerful workstations -- like the SPARCstation from Sun -- that could speak TCP/IP, though these were effectively servers too, and ran like them.

 Then Windows 95, the first decent version of Windows, helped launch the "some are more equal than others" web that dominates today.
 The combination of a workable TCP stack (originally, Trumpet Winsock, and belatedly, Microsoft's own stack), an affordable home computer, and the graphical web browser formed the basis for cheap and scalable connectivity.

-Many people tried to use their PCs as "home servers".
+Many people tried to use their PCs as "home servers."
 One of my popular *fin du siecle* free software programs, Xitami, turned a Windows PC into a fast little web server.
 Nonetheless, most of us learned to use our PCs as thin clients, especially by 2005 or so, when web applications became powerful enough to replace desktop applications.
 Today, PCs are rarely used for anything intensive except high-end gaming.

 There were some very successful mesh-like applications up until 2005 or so, including Skype (before Microsoft changed Skype to use centralized servers).
 However even pre-Microsoft Skype and infamous P2P file sharing protocols like BitTorrent all worked through the broadband connection, allowing the ISPs to see all the traffic, filter it, log it, and so on.

-The Internet was based on a promise of a smart edge (computers) connected over a dumb fabric (TCP/IP), and then the Web turned that inside out, giving us a dumb edge (thin clients) talking to a smart center (web sites).
+The Internet was based on a promise of a smart edge (computers) connected over a dumb fabric (TCP/IP), and then the Web turned that inside out, giving us a dumb edge (thin clients) talking to a smart center (websites).
 The web model is cheap, scalable, and profitable.
 However, as we see, it is so very vulnerably to malfeasance.
 I'm not just speaking of the spy state and its voyeuristic hate of our privacy.
 Among the crooks, I also count the cartels of broadband providers, the movie and record associations with their lawsuits against people sharing music and movies, and governments legislating what we can say, and do, with whom.

 Cost gravity comes to the rescue.
 Smartphones can do many things, such as break when you drop them, and run up extraordinary roaming data bills.
 They do three things that interest me specifically: